megavaru/lavaru_capital/README.md

 data = get_data(symbol="BTC/USDT", timeframe="1h", start_date="2024-01-01T00:00:00Z")
 print(data.head())
 ```
+---

+### Notes
-    The function uses the CCXT library to interact with the exchange's API.
+- The function uses the CCXT library to interact with the exchange's API.

-    Data is fetched in batches of 500 rows per request to avoid API limits.
+- Data is fetched in batches of 500 rows per request to avoid API limits.

-    The timestamp column is converted to a datetime index for easier time-based analysis.
+- The timestamp column is converted to a datetime index for easier time-based analysis.